 - Once you've found availability, note the dates and flight numbers.

-- Call Virgin Atlantic Flying Club (800-365-9500) and feed them the dates and flight numbers.
+- Call Virgin Atlantic (800-365-9500) and provide them with the dates and flight numbers.

 - Pay for the award ticket plus the taxes and fees.